 It also will pass about 17,000 miles from Pluto’s largest moon, Charon.

-The spacecraft will be traveling about 31,000 miles per hour (14 kilometers per second) during the main encounter, which will last about eight to 10 hours
+New Horizons will be traveling about 31,000 miles per hour (14 kilometers per second) during the main encounter, which will last about eight to 10 hours, NASA says.

 “We’re just learning that a lot of planets are small planets, and we didn’t know that before,” Stern said in a NASA news release.
 “Fact is, in planetary science, objects such as Pluto and the other dwarf planets in the Kuiper Belt are considered planets and called planets in everyday discourse in scientific meetings.”